datamol-io/molfeat/README.md

 returns SMILES instead of silently failing.

-See the [complete changelog](CHANGELOG.md) and the [1.x migration guide](docs/migration.md).
-These notes describe the upcoming major release; PyPI and conda-forge still provide the published stable versions.
+See the [complete changelog](CHANGELOG.md) and the [1.x migration guide](docs/migration.md) for the complete 1.0 transition.

 Release maintainers: see the [manual release guide](docs/releasing.md).